-The Red Shield is an internationally recognized symbol of Salvation Army service to those in need.
+The Red Shield is an internationally recognized symbol of The Salvation Army.
 It represents the shield we provide to people in need of help, whether it be spiritually, physically, financially or emotionally.

-At the turn of the 20th century, one of the symbols of The Salvation Army was a silver shield with the words 'Salvation Army' emblazoned across it.
+At the turn of the 20th century, one of the symbols of The Salvation Army was a silver shield with the words "Salvation Army" emblazoned across it.
 The shield was worn as a badge by many Salvation Army personnel, particularly those serving with the Defence Forces.
 To distinguish the officers, their silver shields had red embossing.

-Colonel Walter Peacock, a well-respected Canadian Salvation Army Officer, designed and introduced the 'Red Shield' into the Canadian-held trenches in France in 1915.
+Colonel Walter Peacock, a well-respected Canadian Salvation Army officer, designed and introduced the Red Shield into the Canadian-held trenches in France in 1915.
 It was adopted worldwide soon after.
-A short biography of Walter Peacock is published in the Canadian Salvation Army Historical Society's "News and Views", September 1998.

-As a result, the silver was replaced by the red enamel and became known as the 'Red Shield', a symbol of Salvation Army service to those in need.
+As a result, the silver was replaced by the red enamel and became known as the Red Shield, a symbol of Salvation Army service to those in need.